Foods Not Safe for Cats & Dogs

 Spices

 Italian and curly parsley and coriander are considered to be non-toxic and edible, but may cause stomach irritation.
-Mace, paprika and turmeric should be avoided completely.
+Mace, nutmeg, paprika and turmeric should be avoided completely.

 Spinach

 Can cause crystal formation in the urinary tract and should be avoided completely in cats with urinary problems.
+After having a cat suffer from kidney problems, I would not consider the risk of feeding my cat spinach worth it.

 A note about taurine; taurine is essential for cats and is only found in animal tissues.
 It is therefore not advised to feed your cat a strict vegetarian diet.
 Cats by their nature are carnivores - they have been designed to eat meat and need a diet that contains both organ and muscle meats.